-Disclaimer: This press release may contain some statements which constitute "forward-looking statements" that are subject to a number of risks and opportunities that could affect the Company's business and results of operations.
-Although the Company believes that expectations reflected in any forward-looking statements are reasonable, it can give no guarantee of future performance, action, or events.
+Disclaimer: This press release may contain some statements which constitute "forward-looking statements" that are subject to a number of risks and uncertainties that could affect the Company's business and results of operations.
+Although the Company believes that expectations reflected in our forward-looking statements are reasonable, it can give no guarantee of future performance, actions or events.